Agenda

 ClimaTech Innovations Showcase: Groundbreaking Climate Solutions for a Sustainable Arctic Future

-This showcase competition will provide emerging and innovative climate companies with the ideal platform to showcase their climate innovations and solutions for northern Canada to potential investors.
-An expert panel will select their winner, and the audience will also select their company of choice.
+This showcase competition will provide emerging and innovative climate companies with the ideal platform to showcase their climate innovations and solutions for Northern Canada.

 Join this ClimaTech Showcase to find an ideal company to enhance the climate objectives of your next project!